zix99/rare/docs/benchmarks.md

 ## Silver Searcher (ag)

+!!! warning
     ag version 2.2.0 has a bug where it won't scan all my testdata.
 I'll hold on benchmarking until there's a fix.

 ### Old Benchmark (Less data by factor of ~8x)
 ```